 When a person is under the influence of alcohol, their driving may show signs of decreased coordination or an inability to make proper judgments on the road.
 They might proceed through a stop sign without stopping.
 They might slam on their brakes without a good reason to stop.
 A driver might forget to turn off their high beams for oncoming traffic.
 Any of these poor decisions could signal a driver under the influence.

 If you’ve been hurt by a drunk driver, you may have a right to compensation.
 In addition to compensation for your medical bills, you may be able to recover for lost wages, pain and suffering and other losses.
 Even if the driver isn’t convicted in a criminal court, you may still be able to successfully bring a civil action.
-If you’ve been hurt, please contact the Wisconsin drunk driving accident lawyers at Cannon & Dunphy.
+If you’ve been hurt, please contact the Milwaukee drunk driving accident lawyers at Cannon & Dunphy.
 We’re happy to speak with you about your case and explore your options for recovery.

 Call us today to discuss your potential case.